isotronic/pokedexcli/README.md

 # Pokedex CLI

-Pokedex CLI is a command-line interface application that allows users to explore, catch, and inspect Pokémon using data from the PokéAPI.
+Pokedex CLI is my implementation of a command-line interface application that allows users to explore, catch, and inspect Pokémon using data from the PokéAPI.

 ## Features